skills/write-javascript-actions/README.md

 ### :keyboard: Activity: Edit the custom action at the bottom of the workflow file.

-Activity: Have the leaner add the following to the bottom of their workflow file:
 ```yaml
    - name: ha-ha
      uses: ./.github/actions/joke-action